Home Page FAQ

 With time, Camellia Sinensis spread across the globe, providing millions with its desirable tea leaves.

 On the other hand, although called teas, herbal teas are instead considered tisanes.
 They don't come from the Camellia Sinensis plant but from various herbs, fruits, berries, and spices.
-Tisanes are always caffeine-free, while all teas coming from Camellia Sinensis are caffeinated.
+Tisanes are almost always caffeine-free (with rare exceptions such as yerba mate), while all teas coming from Camellia Sinensis are caffeinated.

 History of Tea